CADTraveller/TslTmLanguage/README.md

 ## Features

-Tags Types, Operators, Constants, Strings, and numeric characters for colorizing either by your theme defaults, or to TSL standards when using TslColorizer theme (based off Monokai-black)
+Tags Types, Operators, Constants, Strings, and numeric characters for colorizing either by your theme defaults, or to TSL standards when using the included TslColors theme (based off Monokai-black)

 ## Requirements